Master’s in Entrepreneurship Program Guide

-An entrepreneurship MBA teaches students how to launch a business or pursue a higher level job position.
-Individuals with a master’s degree can obtain a higher salary than individuals with bachelor’s degrees.
+A master's degree in entrepreneurship teaches students how to launch a business or pursue a higher level job position.
+Individuals with a master's degree can obtain a higher salary than individuals with bachelor's degrees.
 An MBA is a good educational path for individuals interested in pursuing advanced degrees and certifications.

 The BLS projects a 7% growth rate for sales managers and an average yearly salary of $121,060.